ybs294000/SalaryScope/README.md

 - Integration of trained models into a Streamlit-based web application
 - Storage and feedback collection using Firebase

 The focus of the project is to combine machine learning with an interactive application interface, providing both prediction capabilities and supporting insights for better understanding of salary patterns.
+The system also includes basic financial context tools such as post-tax estimation and cost-of-living adjustment to improve real-world interpretability of predictions.

 The application runs in a web browser, making it platform-independent and easily accessible.